bishan-batel/ClearGoose/README.md

 peace was never an option

 # TODO
-make a prope readme or something lol
+make a proper readme or something lol